mjordan/islandora_workbench_docs/docs/workflows.md

 ```yaml
 ```

-The input CSV for this secondary task looks like this:
+The input CSV for this secondary task, which describes the supplemental files, looks like this:

 ```csv
 [example to come]